PIR schemes with small download complexity and low storage requirements: Optimal download complexity

 Since the databases consist of $k$ records, the fact that $|T|>2^{kd}$ implies the existence of a record, say Record $\ell$, for which the number of distinct values $X_\ell$ that appear among the databases in $T$ is greater than $2^d$.
-Thus we can choose a set of databases $W\subseteq T$ such that no two databases in $W$ have the same value $X_\ell$.
+Thus we can choose a subset of $2^d+1$ databases $W\subseteq T$ such that the values $X_\ell$ of Record~$\ell$ in the databases in $W$ are all distinct.